Washington, Tyne and Wear

-Washington is a town in the City of Sunderland district of Tyne and Wear, England.
-Historically part of County Durham, it is the ancestral settlement of the Washington family, which George Washington descended from.
+Washington is a town in the Sunderland district, in Tyne and Wear, England.
+Historically part of County Durham, it is the ancestral settlement of the local Washington family, from which the first President of the United States George Washington descended.
+It has a population of 67,085.

-It is located between Chester-le-Street, Gateshead and Sunderland.
-Washington was designated a new town in 1964 and became part of the Borough of Sunderland in 1974, the borough became a city in 1992.
-It has expanded dramatically since its designation, by new villages created and reassignment of areas from Chester-le-Street, to house overspill from surrounding cities.
+It is located between Chester-le-Street, Gateshead and South Tyneside.
+Washington was designated a new town in 1964.
+It became part of Tyne and Wear in 1974.
+The town has expanded dramatically since its designation; new villages were created and areas were reassigned from Chester-le-Street, to offer housing and employment to those moving from adjoining areas and further afield.
 At the 2011 census, Washington had a population of 67,085, compared to 53,388 in 2001.

 History

 Toponymy

 Early references appear around 1096 in Old English as Wasindone.
 The etymological origin is disputed and there are several proposed theories for how the name "Washington" came about.
 Early interpretations included Wasindone (people of the hill by the stream, 1096), or Wassyngtona (settlement of Wassa's people, 1183).